Masc20/Pet-Shop/uploads/README.txt

 - users/      - User avatars
 - temp/       - Temporary uploads

-Permissions:
-Set folder permissions to 755 or 777 to allow file uploads.

 Security:
 - Only image files should be uploaded
 - File types are validated server-side